-We are sending only one copy of our proxy statement and 2015 Annual Report to shareholders who share the same last name and address, unless they have notified us that they want to continue receiving multiple copies.
+We are sending only one copy of our proxy statement and 2017 Annual Report to shareholders who share the same last name and address, unless they have notified us that they want to continue receiving multiple copies.
 This practice, known as "householding," is designed to reduce duplicate mailings and save significant printing and postage costs.

-If you received a householded mailing this year and you would like to have additional copies of our proxy statement and 2015 Annual Report mailed to you or you would like to opt out of this practice for future mailings, we will promptly deliver such additional copies to you if you submit your request to our Corporate Secretary in writing at Mitcham Industries, Inc., P.O.
+If you receive a householded mailing this year and you would like to have additional copies of our proxy statement and 2017 Annual Report mailed to you or you would like to opt out of this practice for future mailings, please submit your request to our Corporate Secretary in writing at Mitcham Industries, Inc., P.O.
 Box 1175, Huntsville, Texas 77342-1175, or call us at 936-291-2277.
+We will deliver promptly upon written or oral request separate copies of any of our proxy materials.
 You may also contact us in the same manner if you received multiple copies of the Annual Meeting materials and would prefer to receive a single copy in the future.